Horses racing at Keeneland for the Breeders' Cup

 What to Wear

 The dress code is more specific than a regular Keeneland meet.
 Business formal is required in the Clubhouse.
-Business casual in the new Paddock Building, and no denim in either of those areas.
+Business casual in the Paddock Building, and no denim in either of those areas.
 For general admission and most other areas, business or smart casual is recommended but there's no strict requirement.

 Check the weather before you go.
 Late October in Kentucky can be gorgeous and sunny or cold and rainy.
 Sometimes both in the same afternoon.
 Layers are your friend.